 Tribal Heritage Grants

-Since 1990, more than $17 million has been awarded to over 460 Indian and Alaskan Native communities.
-A full list of our most recently awarded grants from 2017 is provided here.
+Since 1990, more than $17 million has been awarded to over 460 Indian communities and Alaska Native Villages/Corporations.
+A full list of our most recently awarded grants from 2019 is provided here.